-Offshore Infrastructure Destroyed - As of September 29, 2008, 52 of the 3,800 offshore oil and gas production platforms have been confirmed as destroyed.
-Initial estimates are that the 52 destroyed production platforms produced a total of 13,300 barrels of oil per day and 90 million cubic feet of gas per day.
+Offshore Infrastructure Destroyed - As of October 6, 2008, 54 of the 3,800 offshore oil and gas production platforms have been confirmed as destroyed.
+Initial estimates are that the 54 destroyed production platforms produced a total of 13,300 barrels of oil per day and 90 million cubic feet of gas per day.
 (See table below.)
 Currently, MMS has no information on whether any of the destroyed platforms will be rebuilt by any operator.
+As MMS continues to verify damage assessment reports, some platforms originally designated as having extensive damage may be determined destroyed.
+These will be reflected in future damage assessments.

-Number of Destroyed Platforms as of 9/29/08 Classified by Daily Oil Production Rates
+Number of Destroyed Platforms as of 10/6/08 Classified by Daily Oil Production Rates

-47 Less than 1,000 barrels per day
+49 Less than 1,000 barrels per day

 5 1,000 to 5,000 barrels per day

 0 Greater than 5,000 barrels per day